Information on how to apply to Exchange programs you will find on this LU-page:

 Continued nuclear physics is offered in e.g. FYST11, FYST16 and FYST18

 Elementary particle physics

 If you want to study particle physics, you should pick one of the following selections:

-Beginners particle physics (except for the very basic): FysA31 (individual study plan) particle physics, 6 ECTS, second half of the semester.
+Beginners particle physics (except for the very basic): FYSC13 Particle Physics and Accelerators, 7,5 ECTS, second half of the semester.